Minimizing runoff from shoreland property

 - Pave patios with flagstones or decay-resistant wood blocks instead of solid material to permit some water to seep around the stones or blocks.

-It is Minnesota law to call 811 before you dig.
+Remember: It's Minnesota law to call 811 before you dig.